pierreaubert/spinorama/README.md

 Please read this [post](https://www.audiosciencereview.com/forum/index.php?threads/jbl-305p-mkii-and-control-1-pro-monitors-review.10811/) to get a better insight on how to analyse a spinorama.

-# Browse the [gallery](https://pierreaubert.github.com/spinorama) of all ASR speaker measurements.

 # Other ways to look at the graphs in a more interactive way.